ronin-rb/ronin/README.md

 ### Ronin SQL

-[Ronin SQL](http://github.com/ronin-ruby/ronin-sql#readme) is a Ruby library for Ronin that provids support for SQL related security tasks, such as scanning for and exploiting SQL injections.
+[Ronin SQL](http://github.com/ronin-ruby/ronin-sql#readme) is a Ruby library for Ronin that provides support for SQL related security tasks, such as scanning for and exploiting SQL injections.

 ### Ronin PHP